The Warriors Path

 All previous techniques and skills that have been taught are worked on continuously.

-At this level of training, along with the continued perfection on external exercises of Bak Mei Kung Fu, the practitioner is also applying fundamental internal techniques that have been learnt from day one.
+At this level of training, along with the continued perfection on external exercises of Bak Mei Gung Fu, the practitioner is also applying fundamental internal techniques that have been learnt from day one.
 More emphasis is placed on quality than on quantity and the free flowing nature of the forms is applied.
-These upper levels are the ones that I am at on my personal journey with Bak Mei Kung Fu.
+These upper levels are the ones that I am at on my personal journey with Bak Mei Gung Fu.
 I am learning every single day and the more that I practice the more aware that I am of the need for continued internal reflection on the techniques.
 If I do not have the answers at hand, I will get them for you.

 Weapons training is provided at all levels when I feel that a student is ready.
 They are truly an extension of empty hand techniques.
 Some of the weapons that I have training in are the crutches (tonfa), broadsword, staff, and butterfly swords.